-Enigma automatically converts the old score file to the new score format.
-You can remove the old score after your first successful run of Enigma 1.00.
-The old score file is called '~/.enigmarc2' for systems with a 'HOME' environment variable or '.../Application Data/enigmarc.lua2' for HOMEless Windows systems.
-If you want to read levels that you saved from the old installation, please read the Reference Manual.
+The old score file '~/.enigmarc2' for systems with a 'HOME' environment variable or '.../Application Data/enigmarc.lua2' for HOMEless Windows systems is converted automatically to the new score format.
+You can remove the old score after the first successful run of Enigma 1.00.

+If you want to read levels that you saved from the old installation please read the reference manual.